tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

 ### 13. Student Do: Mapping Adventures (15 min)

-Students repeat the steps demonstrated by the instructor in order to create their own Plotly Mapbox scatter plots.
+In this activity, students shall repeat the steps that were just demonstrated by the instructor in order to create their own Plotly Mapbox scatter plots.
 Students will integrate Plotly and Mapbox to create their first geographical visualizations.

 Data for this activity was retrieved from [catalog.data.gov](https://catalog.data.gov/dataset/areas-of-interest-gis).